nafiqahwork/Understanding-Customer-Behaviour-/README.md

 Failure to leverage this data effectively puts the organization at risk of:

   * Missing key trends in customer engagement.
-  * Lacking data-driven insights for product and marketing optimization.
+  * Lacking data driven insights for product and marketing optimization.
   * Inefficient strategy development for customer retention.

 -----